ashish10alex/system-setup/Ubuntu-aws.md

 * Firewall

 View status of the firewall
-<b>Note<b>: on AWS you have to add rules in the security group to allow particular trafic and ports.
-So the below commands to not needed in AWS
+<b>Note<b>: on AWS you have to add rules in the security group option of the instance to allow particular trafic to and from the ports.
+Following commands only if you have your own sever where firewall option needs to be managed via terminal

-check open ports
+#to check open ports
 sudo apt install net-tools
 netstat -nlp

-Uncomplicated firewall
+Uncomplicated firewall (ufw)
 ```
 sudo apt install ufw
 sudo ufw default allow outgoing